splunk/public-o11y-docs/rum/sensitive-data-rum.rst

 Code snippets and examples
 ===================================

-This code snippet shows how to use ``onAttributesSerializing`` to use regex to modify URLs.
+This code snippet shows how to use ``onAttributesSerializing`` to use regular expressions to modify URLs.

 .. code:: js